 Many programs for different vocations are available.
-Inquiries regarding these programs should be made to the College Apprenticeship Office, Tom Decker at (810) 989-5790 or tdecker@sc4.edu.
+Inquiries regarding these programs should be made to the College Apprenticeship Office at (810) 989-5790.

 ENROLLMENT OPTIONS

 Adult students who desire to improve their working knowledge through related trade instruction, individuals who are required to attend specific classes as part of a company apprenticeship program, working adults in training or upgrading programs, or any individual who can profit from the instruction may enroll.